robokoding/sumorobot-manager/README.md

 # sumorobot-wifi-manager

-## How to install
+## How to run

-1. Install nodejs and npm
-2. From terminal run npm install; npm start
+1. ./main.py

 ## How to use

 1. Select serial port
-2. Add WiFi network details
+2. Add WiFi credentials
 3. Press add WiFi network

 ## License